 You can find information about local doctors, opticians, dentists and pharmacies at http://www.nhs.uk/servicedirectories

-Local GPs run the St. Augustine's surgery on the All Saints campus, which aims to provide a service for students living in local halls of residence.
+Local GPs run the St. Augustine's surgery on the All Saints campus, which aims to provide a service for all MMU students.
 The surgery is based at:

 St Augustine's Surgery